saidake/simi/docs/Algorithms.md

 - If the current node has the value `start`:

-  The longest path length will be the maximum path length between the left child nodes and the right child nodes.
+  The answer will be the maximum path length between the left child nodes and the right child nodes.

 - If the node with the value `start` is in the left child nodes:

-  The longest path length will be the sum of:
+  The answer will be the sum of:
   - The path length from the current node to the start node (`pathLenToStart` of the left child nodes).
   - The deepest path length of the right child nodes.

 - If the node with the value `start` is in the right child nodes:

-  The longest path length will be the sum of:
+  The answer will be the sum of:
   - The path length from the current node to the start node (`pathLenToStart` of the right child nodes).
   - The deepest path length of the left child nodes.